The Quick Guide To

 You Need A Residency Visa To Work in Mexico

 Most people coming to Mexico and looking for work will need a residency visa to be eligible to work in Mexico.
-The type of visa you have will dictate if you have to apply for a work permit or not.
+The type of visa you have will dictate whether you must apply for a work permit.

 If you have a temporary visa, work permission is not implied and your employer will need to apply for a work permit through INM Instituto Nacional de Migración (Mexico’s Immigration Authority.)